List of Famous Geometric Art Pieces and Their Origin Stories

 Geometric art is abstract and futuristic.
 The paintings and “creations” are often colorful, portraying shapes in imaginative ways.
 Several abstract art trends originated from geometry, such as Constructivism and Supremacism in Russia in the 20th century, Concrete Art in Europe in the 1930s, and minimalism in America in the 1960s.

 To give you an overview of famous geometric art, we’ve listed a few of the most famous geometric artists and some of their works.
-For your convenience, we also provide brief descriptions of the works.
+For your convenience, we can also provide brief descriptions of the work.

 Origin of Using Shapes in Artworks